n-anna49/regional_youtube_trends_list/README.md

 flask run
 ```
 Open a browser and type in the searchbar **localhost:5000** or **127.0.0.1:5000**.
 The web app will display the trending YouTube videos by region.

+A screenshot of the trending videos in the US is displayed below.
 ![image](https://github.com/n-anna49/regional_youtube_trends_list/assets/105296323/1bbad8c6-296d-4e90-8ba9-a515cc8de706)